Director: Group Piano & Music Therapy

 Hyunjung was born and raised in Seoul, South Korea.
 She attended an arts high school and holds a Bachelor’s degree in classical music composition from Ewha Womans University, the most prestigious women’s university in South Korea.
 She has recently completed a master's degree in London at University of Westminster.

-In addition to classical piano, Hyunjung plays jazz piano, harp, organ, and a little bit of guitar and cello as it greatly inspires her to work as a musician, art entrepreneur, and music teacher.
+In addition to classical piano, Hyunjung plays jazz piano, harp, organ, and a little bit of guitar and cello as it greatly inspires her work as a musician, art entrepreneur, and music teacher.
 Drawing on her education and interest in diverse instruments, she composes and performs with Jung's Trio which she formed to popularise classical music to the public.
 Additionally, Hyunjung teaches Korean traditional music at the London Korean School, the largest Korean school in the UK and disseminates Korean traditional music to a broader audience.
 Hyunjung really enjoys working as a music teacher and always aims to provide an enjoyable experience of music to children.